parnustk/lisbackend/README.md

 ## Purpose

 Purpose of the current project is to provide web based e-diary for http://www.saksatk.ee/en/.
 Deadline is 1st June of 2016.
-Project will be taken as internship and final practical work to graduate school for all developers involved with the project.
+Project will be taken into account as internship and final practical work to graduate school for all developers involved with the project.

 ## Starting point